boulais01/professional-development-week-nine-through-sixteen-boulais01/writing/review.md

 # Assessment Overview

-TODO: Answer all of the following questions in the specified fashion.
+Answer all of the following questions in the specified fashion.
 Please note that, in addition to ensuring that your GitHub repository has a passing build, the course instructor will also confirm that you have adequately answered all of the questions by providing meaningful responses to each of them.

-TODO: Please make sure that you remove all of the `TODO` markers and prompts from this document.
+Please make sure that you remove all of the `TODO` markers and prompts from this document.
 The final version of this document should primarily contain the content that you wrote in response to the provided prompts.

-TODO: Please note that you are invited to provide responses to all of these questions as a part of your **Professional Development** grade in this course.
+Please note that you are invited to provide responses to all of these questions as a part of your **Professional Development** grade in this course.
 It is important to note that if you do not provide satisfactory answers to all of these questions you will not earn a satisfactory assessment for one or more parts of the assessment of your work in the professional development category.

-TODO: Finally, please note that you cannot "spend a token" in order to receive the opportunity to revise and request a reassessment of the work in this repository.
+Finally, please note that you cannot "spend a token" in order to receive the opportunity to revise and request a reassessment of the work in this repository.

 ## Professional Assessment

-### Add Your Name Here

-TODO: Make sure to include your name in the above heading.
+### Mordred Boulais

 ### Summary Checklist

 TODO: Please create a filled checkbox for each professional development task that you completed:

-- [] Installed and correctly configured Quarto on your laptop
+- [X] Installed and correctly configured Quarto on your laptop
-- [] Created and maintained a Quarto-based web site that is deployed to Netlify
+- [X] Created and maintained a Quarto-based web site that is deployed to Netlify
-- [] Across the entire semester, co-authored a total of at least three executive summaries about professional development
+- [X] Across the entire semester, co-authored a total of at least three executive summaries about professional development
-- [] Created a GitHub issue of your partner's web site for all professional development précis articles
+- [X] Created a GitHub issue of your partner's web site for all professional development précis articles
-- [] Contributed to at least three executive summaries about professional development on the course web site
+- [X] Contributed to at least three executive summaries about professional development on the course web site
-- [] Regularly participated in the class discussions about professional development
+- [X] Regularly participated in the class discussions about professional development
 - [] Completed all of the documentation and reflection tasks in this document

 ### Professional Development Reflection